hasherwi/archived-aws-demos/README.md

   - Multi-Partition Support.

 RELEASE NOTES:
-  - Version 2.0, XX July 2021:
+  - Version 2.0, 06 August 2021:
     Scope:
       #TODO: All of the below
       Create smaller, standalone subset templates.
       Enhance documentation for above changes.
       Add architecture diagrams to documentation.
-      Automatically load the sample S3 objects into the bucket.
+    Added functionality to the lambda function interacting with S3 to fill the bucket.
-        Add create code to existing S3 lambda.
+      Upgraded to Python 3.8
+      #TODO: Write the fill code.
+      #TODO: Test the code.
-    Created a lambda to call the certificates to be created so this can occur cross-regionally.
+    Created a lambda to call the certificates to be created in us-east-1 so the demo can occur be deployed with a domain cross-regionally.
-      #TODO: Write the creation code.
+      #TODO: Test the creation code.
       #TODO: Write the deletion code.
-      #TODO: Test the code.
+      #TODO: Test the deletion code.
     Added validation of the Route 53 Hosted Zone parameter.
       "Type: AWS::Route53::HostedZone::Id" from "Type: String".
     Added use of the AWS::Partition pseudo parameter in webServerRole.